coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

 An attacker could have easily exploited this by initializing the implementation, then submitting a contract to upgrade.

 Now notice that it is the **implementation contract** that was not initialized, not the **proxy contract**.
 This is a twist to the story.
 Because the call will not go through the proxy, an attacker cannot change its storage.
 Strategies like setting a malicious implementation to send fake messages to its users, for instance, would not work.
-So one needs to be creative: (hold the implementation contract to ransome)[https://portswigger.net/daily-swig/blockchain-bridge-wormhole-pays-record-10m-bug-bounty-reward].
+So one needs to be creative: [hold the implementation contract to ransome](https://portswigger.net/daily-swig/blockchain-bridge-wormhole-pays-record-10m-bug-bounty-reward).
 In this scenario an attacker could take over the implementation contract, threatening to destroy it, if not paid a requested amount.

 Upgrading the implementation with a contract issuing `SELFDESTRUCT` would brick the proxy's logic, locking the Wormhole bridge funds forever.